skytable/skytable/README.md

 ## Getting started

-We have experimnetal client and server implementations for the database already.
+We have experimental client and server implementations for the database already.
 The releases are uploaded in bundles, for example, `tdb-bundle-v0.2.0-x86_64-unknown-linux-gnu.zip`.
 Each bundle contains `tdb` and `tsh`, that is, the database server and the client command-line tool.

 * Download a bundle for your platform from [releases](https://github.com/terrabasedb/terrabase/releases)
-* Rename the files to tdb and tsh for ease
-* Run `chmod +x tdb tsh`
+* Run `chmod +x tdb tsh` (on Unix systems)
 * Start the database server by running `./tdb`
 * Start the client by running `./tsh`
 * You can run commands like `SET sayan 17` , `GET cat` , `UPDATE cat 100` or `DEL cat` !